swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 git push
 ```

-### Check the results
+This chapter is done, you can check the summary.

+## Summary

 Congrats!
 You now have a dataset that can be used and shared among the team.

-This chapter is done, you can check the summary.

-## Summary

 In this chapter, you have successfully: